Ultimate Guide on How To Find a Literary Agent

 This is because for fiction, the marketability of the story matters the most, and in non-fiction, your marketability and author platform are the most important.

 Note: Draft a book synopsis or back of the book description to lay out what the book is about.
-Preparing these will not only provide you with a succinct pitch but will also help you find potential plot holes for you to fix.
+Preparing these will provide you with a succinct pitch and help you find potential plot holes to fix.

 The more the merrier doesn’t apply to compiling a list of literary agents.